-In tournaments where decks are not required to be registered, the decks in the cases above would be considered illegal decks, and the fighter would need to fix the deck to make it legal.
-Firstly, excess cards with the same names, or cards that do not meet the construction rules must be removed from the deck.
-Then, if there still are excess cards in the deck, remove cards until the deck is legal.
+In the cases above, the deck is found to be illegal in the event when deck registration is not required.
+The fighter must fix the deck to make it legal.
+In addition, excess cards with the same names, or cards that do not meet the ruling criteria must be removed from the deck.
+In the case there are excess cards in the deck, remove cards until the deck is legal.
 In the case the deck is missing cards, fill the deck with cards until the deck is legal.